Deutsch: Orly / Español: Orly / Português: Orly / Français: Orly / Italiano: Orly

 Description

 In the context of travel, Orly Airport plays a vital role as one of the largest and busiest airports in France, located just 13 kilometres (8 miles) south of Paris.
 The airport is managed by Groupe ADP and caters to a wide variety of airlines, particularly for European and domestic destinations.
-Orly offers a more convenient location than Charles de Gaulle Airport for travellers heading to the southern parts of Paris and surrounding regions.
+Orly offers a more convenient Location than Charles de Gaulle Airport for travellers heading to the southern parts of Paris and surrounding regions.

 Historically, Orly was Paris's main airport before the construction of Charles de Gaulle in 1974.
 Today, it remains popular for shorter-haul flights within Europe and North Africa.
 While it may be smaller than Charles de Gaulle, Orly is known for its modern terminals, efficient services, and accessibility.

 Orly Airport is split into two main terminals: Orly 1-2-3 (West) and Orly 4 (South).
-Each terminal is well-equipped with amenities including lounges, restaurants, shopping areas, and transport connections, making it a comfortable choice for travellers.
+Each terminal is well-equipped with amenities including lounges, restaurants, shopping areas, and Transport connections, making it a comfortable choice for travellers.
 Its importance in the travel sector is marked by its connection to airlines such as Air France and low-cost carriers like Transavia, making it a hub for budget and regional flights.

 One of the highlights of Orly is its excellent public transport links.
 Travellers can reach central Paris easily via the Orlyval automated metro system, connecting to the RER B train line, or by using tram and bus services.
 Additionally, Orly is known for its accessibility to passengers with reduced mobility, with modern facilities to ensure comfort and ease of movement.